tanbw/FramePack-eichi/README/README_userguide_en.md

    - Click the "Generate" button
    - The next frame will be generated

+### 5. First Run Considerations

+The oichi version uses **Anti-drifting Sampling** technology to improve image quality, but please note the following for first-time execution:

+- **First Run Quality**: Initial generation may have lower quality than subsequent runs due to lack of Anti-drifting Sampling history data
+- **Quality Improvement Tip**: For important generations, we recommend running twice with the same settings.
+Second and subsequent runs will produce higher quality results
+- **History Data Accumulation**: Running multiple times with the same settings improves the effectiveness of Anti-drifting Sampling
+- **History Data Reset**: If significant noise persists in subsequent runs, the history data from the first run may be causing adverse effects.
+In such cases, restarting the application and starting over from the first run may resolve the noise issues

 ### 4. kisekaeichi Function Details

 - **Reference Image Setup**: Set a reference image for the style or costume you want to change